Components

 Overview

 A global alert displays a prominent message at the top of the screen.
-Global alerts bring a user’s attention to a significant situation, such as a site-wide service disruption or other critical information that will impact most users.
+Global alerts bring a user’s attention to a significant situation, such as a sitewide service disruption or other critical information.

 Global alerts appear above the global header bar and apply to the entire site.

 Be mindful of the amount of content in a global alert.
-Since they appear at the top of the page, they can significantly impact the visibility of other content, especially on smaller mobile screens.
+Tthey can significantly impact the visibility of other content, especially on smaller mobile screens.
 Use a link to direct users to further information if needed.

-• write concise headings and copy totaling a max of 140 characters
+• Write concise headings and copy, with a maximum of 140 characters.

-• consider how tall the global alert will appear on mobile screens
+• Cconsider how the global alert will appear on mobile screens.

-• post global alerts temporarily and only keep them up for the duration of the crisis
+• Post global alerts temporarily, and only for the duration of the crisis.

-• use global alerts just for styling regular content (for emphasis or highlighting)
+• Use global alerts for styling regular content.

 Formatting